billynewport/PhantomFighter/README.md

 ## 68010 issues

 The game was developed on a 68000 Amiga.
 The 68010 Amigas came later and introduced compatibility problems due to their instruction prefetch.
 The 68010 would prefetch 3 16 bit words ahead.
 This caused problems with self modifying code which updated a following instruction.
 The code would execute incorrectly because the unmodified instruction was fetched during the modification instruction being executed thus the modification was lost.
-The game was never updated to work on a 68010 Amiga.